Narayan786-j/ETl_pipeline_financial_filing/README.md

 🔮 Future Improvements

-Add OCR for scanned PDFs
+Add OCR for scanned PDFs,
-Store processed data in SQLite/Postgres
+Store processed data in SQLite/Postgres,
 Build a dashboard for analytics

 Add CI/CD pipeline for automation